severalnines/docs/user-guide/mysql/overview.rst

 * **Host**
 	- The MySQL master hostname or IP address.

+* **Read Only**
+	- Read-only status.
+Click on the button to change the state.
+It may take 10 seconds before the change is visible in the UI.

 * **Server ID**
 	- MySQL server ID.

-* **Role**
-	- Replication role.

 * **Status**
 	- The state of the SQL thread.
-The value is identical to the State value of the SQL thread as displayed by ``SHOW PROCESSLIST``.

 * **Executed Gtid Set**
 	- Shows the set of GTIDs for transactions that have been executed on the master.